cdapio/cdap/cdap-docs/pipelines/source/developing-pipelines.rst

 where, in both cases, ``config.json`` is the file that contains the pipeline configuration shown above.

-.. _hydrator-developing-pipelines-creating-real-time:
+.. _cdap-pipelines-developing-pipelines-creating-real-time:

 Creating a Real-Time Pipeline
 =============================
-With a Hydrator real-time pipeline, a ``batchInterval`` property is required specifying the frequency at which the sources will create new micro batches of data.
+With a CDAP real-time pipeline, a ``batchInterval`` property is required specifying the frequency at which the sources will create new micro batches of data.
 The ``batchInterval`` must be a number followed by a time unit, with 's' for seconds, 'm' for minutes, and 'h' for hours.
 For example, a value of '10s' will be interpreted